-The approved police department CEP budget for 2021 includes funding for replacement of the squad cameras and for the purchase of body cameras in the amount of \$45,550 and \$59,555 respectively.
+The approved police department CEP budget for 2021 includes funding the purchase of body cameras in the amount of \$59,555.
 Updated prices for 2021 are being sought through multiple vendors and the state bid prices.
 Costs are expected to be similar to the 2020 quotes received.
 As each vendor has a different price structure for capital costs and ongoing subscription costs, amounts due each year can vary but prices are expected to average around \$1000/year per officer for body worn cameras based on a five year plan and replacement schedule.
 Funding for the capital purchase is in the 2021 Capital Equipment Plan from the Insurance Fund as this is a risk reduction tool.

 Body Camera Staff Related Considerations: The police department expects the addition of body cameras to increase the staff needs in the Evidence Section.
 The 2019 police department staffing study completed by Novak and Associates recommended the addition of a part to full-time civilian position to assist the Property and Evidence Technician in 2022 to handle the increased data handling requirements of the body worn cameras, as well as keeping up with other evidence items and assisting both the records and CSO position with support duties that are currently exceeding staff capacity.
 Through the feedback from the Police Policy Task Force and police reform related requests there is an increased demand for statistical data and requests for transparency from the public on police information.
 In order to meet all of these needs, there will be a request from the police department to add a civilian support position in the 2022 budget at a cost of approximately \$77,000.
-This staffing would be built into the "base" budget for 2022 should the City Council approve implementation of body cameras.